How to use YouTube polls to create more engagement

 Step 1.
 Create a new post in YouTube Studio

-Head over to YouTube Studio and log in to your YouTube account.
-Click on the Create button in the top right corner, then click the Create post button.
+Head over to YouTube Studio and log in to the YouTube account.
+Click on the create button in the top right corner, then click the create post button.

 Step 1.
 Create a new post in YouTube Studio